duolajiang/RCTrep/README.md

     #> 29      1 4B    1 -0.22462912 1.09594810    3
     #> 30      1 4B    9 -0.17133023 0.20951896   41
     #> 31      1 4B  999 -0.17955493 0.95622150    4

-In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub and CRAN.